ptr1337/archlinux-kernel-builder/README.md

 - stable : 5.10.13

-- trunk-incomplete : 5.11 and the 3 package that will build is : linux-kernel-pds, linux-kernel-bmq and linux-kernel-muqss (patches for cacule, cacule-rdb, cachy and upds are not ready yet).
-MuQSS patches are 5.10 kernel version, but apply with succes.
-When you'll pass env _cpu_sched=(1,2,6 or 7) makepkg -s build will fail.
+- trunk-incomplete : 5.11 and the 3 package that will build is : linux-kernl, linux-kernel-pds, linux-kernel-bmq.
 For build succes pass env _cpu_sched=(3,4 or 5) makepkg -s

 # Build